 LinkedIn allows you to expand on your career story and personal brand, while providing verifiable proof of your skills, experiences and attributes.
 This is a great way to showcase work samples, articles you’ve written or even a portfolio.

 Make sure you give yourself a short, professional URL on LinkedIn and include it as a live link on your CV.
-If your LinkedIn profile needs some work, check out ‘Ten tips to help you create the perfect LinkedIn profile’ part one and part two.
+If your LinkedIn profile needs some work, check out ‘Ten tips to help you create the perfect LinkedIn profile.

 5.4 The hook

 Goal: Hook the recruiter from the start of your CV/resume.

 The top of page 1 is the most important ‘real estate’ on your CV/resume.
 The ‘hook’ pulls the best evidence from the rest of your document and puts it right below your contact info, quickly demonstrating your fit for the role and convincing the recruiter to keep reading.

 - Title: You can choose a title such as Highlights, Professional profile, Summary of skills, Key experience, Personal statement, or skip the title altogether.